carli2/ndcpu/README.md

 You can imagine it like a "branch" instruction that tells the CPU to at this point split into two threads who both compute a different branch of an equation.
 This means, that a 32 bit nondeterministic machine can have up to 4 billion states simultaneously.
 In order to get a single readable output out of so many states, you can AND or OR over all states and get an aggregated result.

 In this implementation, "polynomial time" is relative.
 The computation takes a polynomial amount of calculation steps.
-However we have to implement the ndcpu on a deterministic machine, so the current implementation on a deterministic machine involves exponentially many computation cycles per calculation step.
+However we have to implement the ndcpu on a deterministic machine, so the current implementation on a deterministic machine involves exponentially many computation cycles per calculation step depending on the number of bits.
 With a few tweaks like bit vector arithmetic and a fixed limited machine size, we reach a decent amount of nondeterministic computation power.
-But technically, each step is done at a constant time given that the machine size is constant, too.
+So when you keep the bitsize constant (let's say 32 bits), each calculation is technically done in constant time.

 Compiling and running
 ---

 ndcpu is implemented in rust.
-Make sure that you have `rustc` and `cargo` install before compiling:
+Make sure that you have `rustc` and `cargo` installed before compiling:
 ```bash
 git clone https://github.com/carli2/ndcpu
 cd ndcpu